Iperu, Ogun State: Etymology

 There are many assertions about the name of the town Iperu:

 The first school of thought i.e. oral African History says Akesan was said to have settled at the present Akesan market where she sold cooked maize.
 It was said that there was a palm tree that had sunk close-by where she sat to sell her wares, and there was a hole where the palm tree sank, meaning in Yoruba " Ibi tí ọ̀pẹ̀ ti rù", the sentence was abridged to "Iperu".

 The second school of thought i.e. oral African History about the name "Iperu" was that a lot of palm-trees abound around the place where Akesan was selling her cooked maize.
 The place where there were a lot of palm trees or the place where palm trees flourished meaning in Yoruba "Ibi tí ọ̀pẹ̀ rú".
 The sentence "Ibi tí ọ̀pọ̀ rú" was shortened to the word "Iperu".

 The third school of thought i.e. oral African history has it that Iperu was an offshoot of Epe in Sagamu. Ẹ̀pẹ́ in Ṣàgámù is not a quarter but an independent town of itself, a group of people in Ẹ̀pẹ́ town moved out of Ẹ̀pẹ́ to develop another town.
 This can be compared with an establishment of a branch of a company in a new environment.
 The name of the company remains and only attachment to the new location.
 From the town Ẹ̀pẹ́, the name "Iperu" was coined.
 The Odu Ifa Iperu pointed out that Iperu will be greater than Ẹ̀pẹ́.
 The possibility of Iperu being a chip off of Epe cannot therefore be ruled out.

 The fourth school of thought about the name Iperu is quite different from the first three, and seems closest in meaning.
 It is said that Akesan the founder of Iperu had an earthen pot with which she cooked her boiled maize.
 One day, the bottom part of the pot caved in due to old age, this in Yoruba means "ape ru" The word "ape" in Rẹ́mọ dialect means "pot" and the word "ru" means caved-in.
 From the sentence "Ape ru", the name of Iperu came into being "Iperu".

-From all the four assertions of the name Iperu one cannot confirm the most authentic or the most realistic.
-One can only argue which one is close to the actual meaning or name, which is the fourth analogy.